 The Legal Research and Writing Program is comprised of two courses.
 The fall quarter course is a two-unit course taught as a simulation.
 Students work on a legal problem starting with an initial interview and they conduct fact investigation and legal research related to that problem; writing assignments in the fall include both predictive memos and persuasive briefs.
 All research and writing assignments relate to the simulation and are uniform across the program.
-In the winter and spring quarters Fellows teach Federal Litigation, a four-unit course that covers an extended set of exercises (filings and oral arguments) modeled on pre-trial motion practice.
+In the winter and spring quarters Fellows teach Global Litigation, a four-unit course that covers an extended set of exercises (filings and oral arguments) modeled on pre-trial motion practice in a transnational context.
 Throughout the year students receive rigorous training in reading and analyzing legal authority, and in using persuasive strategies – legal analysis, narrative, rhetoric, analogy and distinction, overarching legal theory and public policy – to frame and develop legal arguments based on legal authority.
 Students are taught to express their analysis with the clarity and precision that is the hallmark of excellence in law practice.
 Fellows give students ample feedback on their legal writing, reviewing assignments with students on an individual basis.
-Fellows work collaboratively with the Director to prepare problems, assignments and in-class exercises.
+Fellows receive teacher training and work collaboratively to prepare lectures, non-writing assignments, and in-class exercises.
 Legal research is taught in close collaboration with the law librarians.
-Fellows may enhance the core curriculum with topics of their choice, with the approval of the Director.

 Inquiries about the program may be directed to: